whiteoctober/IATI/readme.md

 …Just now - there isn't a good option for cache expiry,  but removing and adding the add-on should do the trick.

+There is a script that will expire the redis cache, this can be run on heroku using:

+    heroku run node clearcache.js --app aidview

 ### Analytics